-Aviation aeronautical revenues, which are based on cost-recovery, are budgeted at \$413.5 million, an increase of 3.0% compared to the 2020 budget.
-Non-aeronautical revenues are budgeted at \$241.1 million which is 14.8% lower than the 2020 budget mainly driven by less demand for Parking, Rental Cars, Ground Transportation, and Airport Dining and Retail.
-The 2022 Aviation expenses are expected at \$397.7 million, an increase of 5.4% from the 2020 budget mainly driven by increases in payroll, airline realignment, and other expenses.
+Aviation aeronautical revenues, which are based on cost-recovery, are budgeted at \$395.0 million, a decrease of 1.6% compared to the 2020 budget.
+Non-aeronautical revenues are budgeted at \$240.8 million which is 15% lower than the 2020 budget mainly driven by less demand for Public Parking, Ground Transportation, and Airport Dining and Retail.
+The 2022 Aviation expenses are expected at \$397.6 million, an increase of 5.4% from the 2020 budget mainly driven by increases in payroll, airline realignment, and other expenses.

 Maritime revenues are budgeted at \$59.1 million, a decrease of 6.0% over the 2020 budget due to the expected revenue decreases in Cruise Operations.
 Grain revenue is expected to increase based on feedback from Terminal 86.
-Maritime expenses are budgeted at \$57.9 million, an increase of 6.4% compared to the 2020 budget mainly due to pay increase and new/unfrozen FTEs.
+Maritime expenses are budgeted at \$53.6 million, an increase of 7.4% compared to the 2020 budget mainly due to pay increase and new/unfrozen FTEs.

-Economic Development revenues are anticipated at \$18.8 million, a reduction of 1.8% compared to the 2020 budget due to lower revenues from the Bell Harbor International Conference and Event Center and Bell Street Garage.
-The 2022 Economic Development expenses are budgeted at \$28.3 million, a decrease of 3.6% from the 2020 budget driven by variable costs associated with increased Conference and Event Center volumes.
+Economic Development revenues are anticipated at \$18.8 million, a reduction of 1.8% compared to the 2020 budget due to lower revenues from the Bell Street Garage.
+The 2022 Economic Development expenses are budgeted at \$26.8 million, a decrease of 4.7% from the 2020 budget driven by variable costs associated with increased Conference and Event Center volumes.